About the Mudi Dog Breed

 The Mudi Overview:

-Mudi Life Span: Up to 16 years.
+Mudi Life Span: On average, up to 16 years.

 Weight: Base weight using below Body Condition Score (BCS) for heights:

-Ribs: Easily palpable, minimal fat covering.
+Ribs: Easily palpable with minimal fat covering.

-Waistline: Easily noted, viewed from above.
+Waistline: Easily seen when viewed from above.

 Abdomen: Abdominal tuck evident.